Research toolkit modules

 Unit £1.50 per interview

-Applied per processed interview.
+Applied per interview.

 Build/Config: 3 weeks